pingcap/tiflash/README.md

 ninja tiflash
 ```

-Note: In Linux, usually you need to explicitly specify to use LLVM.
-Otherwise, the default compiler will be GCC:
+Note: In Linux, usually you need to explicitly specify to use LLVM.:

 ```shell
 # In cmake-build-debug directory: